Micenas/antimony/README.md

 Features
 =============

-* premiumcoin Coin - Masternode
+* antimony Coin - Masternode
 * New PHI1612 PoW/MN algorithm thanks for 216k155
 * MN Reward

-The premiumcoin coin is a decentralized peer-to-peer banking financial platform, created under an open source license, featuring a built-in cryptocurrency, end-to-end encrypted messaging and decentralized marketplace.
+The antimony coin is a decentralized peer-to-peer banking financial platform, created under an open source license, featuring a built-in cryptocurrency, end-to-end encrypted messaging and decentralized marketplace.
 The decentralized network aims to provide anonymity and privacy for everyone through a simple user-friendly interface by taking care of all the advanced cryptography in the background.

 ## Coin Specifications